MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

     :::image type="content" source="../media/vs-ue-macro-expansion.png" alt-text="A screenshot in Visual Studio of the macro expansion window.
 It displays the expanded contents of the UE_DEFINE_GAMEPLAY_TAG_STATIC macro and has two arrows in the upper right, which are highlighted, that allow you to expand or unexpand the macros embedded in the larger macro one step at a time":::

-This quickstart gave you the opportunity to see how Visual Studio Tools for Unreal Engine makes it easier to understand UE macros, view UE logging, and view UE Blueprints.
+This quickstart showed how Visual Studio Tools for Unreal Engine makes it easier to understand UE macros, view UE logging, and view UE Blueprints.
+May your UE development work be more productive and enjoyable!

 ## Next Steps